 Extending healthy life expectancy - In particular we want to target people aged 45 to 65 to help make sure they enter older life healthier and stay healthier for longer.

 Reducing inequalities - Some groups in our community have poorer health or are likely to have poorer health than most other people.
 We want to reduce these inequalities so everyone has the chance to live healthily.

 Health and Social Care Integration - We want to make sure that those who are most at risk get the right combination of care and support in the right place at the right time.

-The Health and Wellbeing Board have produced an annual report for 2017/18 to summarise progress against the Joint Health and Wellbeing Strategy aims and priorities.
+The Health and Wellbeing Board produce annual reports to summarise progress against the Joint Health and Wellbeing Strategy’s aims and priorities.

 Joint Health & Wellbeing Strategy Annual Report 2017/18

 Joint Health & Wellbeing Strategy Annual Report 2018/19